-Complete this question if the council proposes to increase minimum ordinary or special rates in conjunction with the SV for 2020-21.
+Complete this question if the council proposes to increase minimum ordinary or special rates in conjunction with the SV for 2021-22.

 Councils may have to submit a separate application for an increase to minimum rates (MR increase) in addition to applying for the SV.
-This approach is different from that in place last year, when councils could submit a combined SV and MR application.